Make your photos look amazing for free with Adobe Photoshop Express

 That’s where Adobe Photoshop Express comes in.
-This fantastic Windows app is essentially a cross between Photoshop and Instagram, with simple but effective tools to help you correct common photographic flaws, plus an array of fun filters for a touch of vintage flair.
+This fantastic free photo editor is essentially a cross between Photoshop and Instagram, with simple but effective tools to help you correct common photographic flaws, plus an array of fun filters for a touch of vintage flair.
 There are a few paid-for options, but the vast majority of its tools and features are completely free.

 For a limited time, you can sign in with a free Adobe ID to get premium features like noise reduction and extra filters.
 Just install the software as normal, then follow the instructions the first time you run it.

 Photoshop Express very easy to use, with a simple interface that’s ideal for mice and fingertips alike.
 Download it and let's get started.

 1. Compose and crop

 Open the photo you want to edit and select the ‘Crop’ icon at the bottom left.
 Large handles will appear at each corner of your picture.
 While cropping your snaps, it’s worth bearing in mind the rule of thirds – a guide to composition that can help you create more dramatic-looking and appealing images.

 You can also use the Crop tool to rotate your image – ideal if you’ve snapped your picture with a phone held at a jaunty angle.